Zentheriun/ZenTube/README.md

 This project is primarily for educational and portfolio purposes.
 However, feedback and suggestions are welcome:

-1. Fork the repository.
+1. Fork the repository
-2. Create a branch for your new feature (`git checkout -b feature/enhancement`).
+2. Create a feature branch (`git checkout -b feature/enhancement`)
-3. Make your changes (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/enhancement`).
+4. Push to the branch (`git push origin feature/enhancement`)
-5. Open a Pull Request.
+5. Open a Pull Request

 ---

 ## 📄 License

-This project is under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---